ChromiumOS-Guy/UBdious-port/README.md

 # UBdius

-An unofficial webapp for the YouTube player Invidious
+An unofficial webapp for the YouTube frontend Invidious

 ## License